paulinemss/your-cause/README.md

 ### Portfolio Project

-Your Cause is a full stack application built using Express, JavaScript, Handlebars, and connected to MongoDB.
+Your Cause is a full stack JavaScript application built using Express, Handlebars, and connected to MongoDB.
 This project was made by [Monique de Haard](https://github.com/moniquedehaard) and [Pauline Massé](https://github.com/paulinemss).